dragonfly-xyz/useful-solidity-patterns/patterns/bitmap-nonces/README.md

 - [📜 Example Code](./TransferRelay.sol)
 - [🐞 Tests](../../test/TransferRelay.t.sol)

 What do filling a stop-loss order, executing a governance proposal, or meta transactions have in common?
 They're all operations meant to be consumed once and only once.
 You'll find these kinds of operations across many major protocols.
 This single-use guarantee needs to be enforced on-chain to prevent replay attacks.
-To do this, many protocols will derive some unique identifier (nonce) for the operation then map that identifier to a storage slot dedicated to that operation which holds a status flag indicating whether its been consumed or not.
+To do this, many protocols will derive some unique identifier (nonce) for the operation then map that identifier to a storage slot dedicated to that operation which holds a status flag indicating whether it has been consumed or not.

 ## The Naive Approach